TheRdMelon/pixelplanet/utils/README.md

 ## imageClean.py
 python3 script that takes an input image and cleares spare pixels and bot remains

+## areaDownload.py
+downloads an area of the canvas into a png file.
+Usage: `areaDownload.py startX_startY endX_endY filename.png`
+(note that you can copy the current coordinates in this format on the site by pressing R)

+## historyDownload.py
+downloads the history from an canvas area between two dates.
+Useage: `historyDownload.py startX_startY endX_endY start_date end_date
+This is used for creating timelapses, see the cmd help to know how

+## historyCopy.py
+same as historyDownload, just that its designed for running on the storage server by copying the chunks.
+Also instead of time you define the amount of days you want to make a timelapse of.

 ## backupSync.sh
 shell script that can be launched with backup.js to sync to a storage server after every backup.
 It uses rsync which is much faster than ftp, sftp or any other methode

+## pp-center\*.png
+center logo of pixelplanet